Author Tags: Forestry, History, Transportation

 “Bob has the rare ability to write in a style that is accessible to a broad readership.
 Consequently he has a huge number of devoted fans all over the world—railway and steamship lovers and historians alike.
 He spends countless hours looking for unusual photos and studying archival sources from all across the country Our understanding of our province’s history would be much poorer without Bob Turner’s dedication and considerable skills not just as a historian but as a storyteller.
 His books are also beautifully designed are thoroughly researched, referenced and indexed.
 That’s why they are critically acclaimed and win awards.”

-Turner understands the importance of B.C. history to the general public and it's a catalyst for his work.
+Turner understands the importance of B.C. and Yukon history to the general public and it's a catalyst for his work.
 “Recently I did a talk on the E&N Railway for the Cowichan Valley Historical Society in Duncan,” said Turner in 2013, “and it was once again so rewarding to see the impact of my books at a personal level for people whose families and community histories are portrayed in the text or photos.
 I've met so many people whose parents or grandparents featured in my books.
 And when someone such as retired conductor Eddie Lee, who is now in his 90s, comes out on a stormy night to share the evening, that is really special."

 Review of the author's work by BC Studies: